oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 or the concept of binding an SD-JWT to key material controlled by the Holder.

-This specification aims to be easy to imeplement and to leverage established and widely used data formats and cryptographic algorithms where possible.
+This specification aims to be easy to implement and to leverage established and widely used data formats and cryptographic algorithms wherever possible.

 ## Conventions and Terminology